 Introduction

-A large amount of garbage, and especially empty plastic bottles, plastic disposable cups, plates, plastic bags on the streets of our village made us think about how to solve this problem.
+A large amount of garbage, and especially empty plastic bottles, plastic disposable cups, plates, and plastic bags on the streets of our village made us think about how to solve this problem.

 Project objectives: